 "Yah, Heechul, we thought you left," Janghoon says, approaching.

 "Did you two just close a deal?"
-Sugeun teases, coming by them and taking Heechul's other hand, shaking it vigorously.
+Sugeun teases, noticing their frozen position, coming by them to take Heechul's other hand.
+He shakes it vigorously, earning chuckles from the onlookers.

 With the new crowd gathering in the hall, there's no way to continue the conversation.